tkambler/whenLive/README.md

 ### Notes

-* Invoking the $.whenLive method on an element that already exists within the DOM will cause the specified callback function to be fired immediately.
+* If the targeted element already meets the specified criteria when the plugin is called, the callback function will be fired immediately.